 Six-figure cerebral palsy claim allows family to move home

-Jodi Newton has secured a six-figure compensation payment for her client who suffers from cerebral palsy.
-This financial award has enabled her parents to move to a larger and more suitable home.
-Our client is now benefiting from case management, negotiated by Jodi, which has enabled her to access high-quality rehabilitation to support her through her toddler years and is now into her first year of school where she is thriving.
-The compensation payment has also enabled her parents to buy a disability adapted vehicle.
+Jodi Newton has secured a six-figure compensation payment for her client with cerebral palsy.
+This financial award has enabled her parents to move to a more suitable home.
+Our client now benefits from case management, negotiated by Jodi, which has enabled her to access high-quality rehabilitation to support her through her toddler years.
+She is now in her first year of school, where she is thriving.
+The compensation payment has also enabled her parents to buy a disability-adapted vehicle.
 This case is expected to settle for an eight-figure sum.

 Cerebral palsy compensation supports rehabilitation and housing

-Jodi Newton achieved a six-figure sum compensation for her client with cerebral palsy.
-The financial award will not only fund his rehabilitation needs but will also go towards adapting his family’s current property so that he has more space for his therapies and equipment.
-This year he underwent life-changing hip surgery at one of London’s leading private children’s hospitals and the success of this surgery has seen him go from strength to strength.
+Jodi achieved a six-figure sum compensation for her client with cerebral palsy.
+The financial award will not only fund his rehabilitation needs.
+Still, it will also go towards adapting his family’s current property so that he has more space for his therapies and equipment.
+This year he underwent life-changing hip surgery at one of London’s leading private children’s hospitals, and the success has seen him go from strength to strength.
 This case is expected to settle for an eight-figure sum.

 Claim after mother and baby suffered life-changing injuries during birth

-Jodi Netwon is acting for both mother and baby in a case where the midwife failed to recognise that the CTG was abnormal and to deliver the baby earlier.
-The baby suffered a Grade 3 HIE injury and is diagnosed with Cerebral Palsy and the mother lost so much blood that she suffered two cardiac arrests and has now been left with permanent neurological damage.
+Jodi is acting for both mother and baby in a case where the midwife failed to recognise that the CTG was abnormal and to deliver the baby earlier.
+The baby suffered a Grade 3 HIE injury and is diagnosed with Cerebral Palsy.
+The mother lost so much blood that she suffered two cardiac arrests and is now left with permanent neurological damage.

 Compensation after labour injuries lead to Erb’s Palsy

-To speak with Joi about your situation and to find out if it may be possible for you to bring a claim please contact Jodi.
+To speak with Jodi about your situation and to find out if it may be possible for you to bring a claim, please get in touch with Jodi.
 You can fill in the form below and we will get back to you.